Taiko2k/GTK4PythonTutorial/README.md

 ## Adding a slider (Aka scale)

-Here's an example of adding a [Scale](https://docs.gtk.org/gtk4/ctor.Scale.new.html) with a range from 0 - 10
+Here's an example of adding a [Scale](https://docs.gtk.org/gtk4/ctor.Scale.new.html) with a range from 0 to 10

 ```python
         self.slider = Gtk.Scale()